kasperkristensen/admin-plugin/README.md

     resolve: "medusa-plugin-admin",
     options: {
       serve: true,
       base: "/app/", // Can be anything you want except for the reserved paths '/admin', '/store', '/'.
+Can be omitted, and will then default to '/app/'.
     },
   },
 ]